UKPLab/sentence-transformers/docs/cross_encoder/usage/efficiency.rst

 .. include:: backend_export_sidebar.rst

-ONNX models can be quantized to int8 precision using Optimum, allowing for faster inference on CPUs.
+ONNX models can be quantized to int8 precision using `Optimum <https://huggingface.co/docs/optimum/index>`_, allowing for faster inference on CPUs.
 To do this, you can use the :func:`~sentence_transformers.backend.export_dynamic_quantized_onnx_model` function, which saves the quantized in a directory or model repository that you specify.
 Dynamic quantization, unlike static quantization, does not require a calibration dataset.
 It expects:

 - ``model``: a Sentence Transformer or Cross Encoder model loaded with the ONNX backend.
 - ``quantization_config``: ``"arm64"``, ``"avx2"``, ``"avx512"``, or ``"avx512_vnni"`` representing quantization configurations from :class:`~optimum.onnxruntime.AutoQuantizationConfig`, or an :class:`~optimum.onnxruntime.QuantizationConfig` instance.